 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-Indiana’s newest telephone area code – 930 – will be introduced later this year.
-It will “overlay” the entire 812 area code that has been largely unchanged since 1947.
+Indiana’s new 930 telephone area code was introduced in March 2015.
+It now “overlays” the entire 812 area code that had been largely unchanged since 1947.

-The new area code is needed because of the dwindling supply of available telephone numbers in the 812 area code.
-Without 930, the supply of available numbers for southern and south-central Indiana would run out in 2015.
+The new area code was needed because of the dwindling supply of available telephone numbers in the 812 area code.
+Without 930, the supply of available numbers for southern and south-central Indiana was projected to run out in 2015.

 Most area codes that existed throughout the United States and Canada in 1993 have needed the addition of new codes because wireless phones, other competitive services and new technologies have used up the original number supplies.
-The vast majority of new area codes added since 2005 have used the overlay approach, including the new 364 area code in western Kentucky (which is being added to the 270 area).
+The vast majority of new area codes added since 2005 have used the overlay approach, including the new 364 area code in western Kentucky (which was recently added to the 270 area) and the new 463 area code (which will be added to central Indiana's 317 area later this year).

-Beginning on a date to be determined, consumers in the 812/930 area will be required to dial ten digits (area code + number) for local calls, rather than the seven-digit dialing that’s now in place.
+Consumers in the 812/930 area are now required to dial ten digits (area code + number) for local calls, rather than the seven-digit dialing that’s now in place.

-Q: If I live in the 812 area, what will change the most once the new area code takes effect?
+Q: If I live in the 812 area, what will change the most?

 A: Ten-digit dialing is now required for local calls.
 For example, instead of dialing 555-5555 for a local call, you need to dial 812-555-5555 or 930-555-5555.